 Step 02

-Feed in files, URLs, PDFs, images, or markdown.
+Feed in books, datasets, slide decks, screenshots, files, or URLs.
 SwarmVault extracts text and creates immutable source manifests with content hashes.

 Step 03

-The engine analyzes sources with your chosen LLM, applies the vault schema, and builds a knowledge graph with provenance.
+The engine analyzes sources locally, applies the vault schema, and can optionally use model providers for richer synthesis while building a knowledge graph with provenance.

 Step 04

-Ask natural language questions against your compiled wiki, save useful answers, and expose the vault to agents over MCP.
+Ask questions, save useful answers, run exploration loops, and expose the vault to agents over MCP.

-From raw sources to structured knowledge - SwarmVault handles the full compilation lifecycle.
+From raw sources to structured knowledge — SwarmVault is the open-source LLM Wiki that handles the full compilation lifecycle.

 Everything runs on your machine.
 No cloud required.
-Works fully offline with the built-in heuristic provider - no API keys needed.
+Start fully offline with the built-in heuristic workflow - no API keys needed.

 Each vault ships with swarmvault.schema.md, so compile and query behavior can follow domain-specific naming, categories, and grounding rules.